hibbitts-design/.github/profile/README.md

 [![GitHub Streak](https://github-readme-streak-stats-cyan-nine.vercel.app?user=paulhibbitts)](https://git.io/streak-stats)

-## Services provided
+## Additional services provided
-To help increase adoption and help fund my open source work, I offer professional services related to my [Docsify](https://docsify.js.org/#/) and [Grav CMS](https://getgrav.org/) projects to help open publishers, educators and others leverage Markdown software and workflows more effectively.
-Services include consulting, premium support subscriptions, workshops, and custom development.
+While all my open-source tools are freely available for anyone to use and benefit from, I also offer professional services for teams or organizations seeking personalized support.
+Drawing on experience from over 140 software projects spanning 25 years of professional consulting, these services help create better outcomes and experiences with open content publishing.
 Sound of interest?
-Send a note to [paul@hibbittsdesign.org](mailto:paul@hibbittsdesign.org).
+[Contact me](https://www.hibbittsdesign.org/Contact-10d0615470e0807588b9c6254f0b6583) or send a note to [paul@hibbittsdesign.org](mailto:paul@hibbittsdesign.org).

 ## Supporting my projects